elefant-dev/fregate-rs/Review.md

 `cargo clippy` - checks a package to catch common mistakes and improve your Rust code.
 Seems it's ignored ✅.
 Use (reasonable) preset of wanring/clippy rules  ✅.

 [`cargo miri`](https://github.com/rust-lang/miri) - an experimental interpreter for Rust's mid-level intermediate representation (MIR).
 It can run binaries and test suites of cargo projects and detect certain classes of undefined behavior.
-Use compile-time conditionals to separate code which `miri` can interpret.❕
+Use compile-time conditionals to separate code which `miri` can interpret.
+As long as crate has no `unsafe` code you can use `#![forbid(unsafe_code)]` to forbid unsafe code.
+If your library is not intended to have `unsafe`, consider adding `#![forbid(unsafe_code)]`, which will ease reasoning about the code for potential security auditors, and will require quite a reasoning to add any `unsafe` in future.❕

 [`cargo-audit`](https://github.com/RustSec/rustsec/tree/main/cargo-audit) - audit Cargo files for crates with security vulnerabilities reported to the RustSec Advisory Database ✅.